-Because long-term projections and the range of possible results are inherently uncertain, the baseline projections presented in this document are not intended to be forecasts.
+Because long-term projections and the range of possible results are inherently uncertain, the baseline projections presented in this report are not intended to be forecasts.
 Rather, they provide a plausible baseline that follows from a reasonable set of demographic, economic and fiscal assumptions, and which, as this sensitivity analysis shows, is fairly robust to a number of reasonable changes to individual assumptions.
-On the other hand, larger changes to assumptions or a combination of changes to some of these assumptions can result in a large change in the expected evolution of the long-term economic and fiscal outlook.
+On the other hand, larger changes to assumptions or a combination of changes to some of these assumptions can result in a large change in the long-term economic and fiscal outlook.

 |Fertility rate (average births per woman)||+0.5 births||-0.5 births|

 |Total labour force participation rate (per cent)||+2.0 p.p.||-2.0 p.p.|

 1 These alternative assumptions are applied starting in 2024 except for changes in life expectancy, which are gradually applied over the projection horizon.